Haptein/xsummon/README.md

 # Xsummon
-This is intended as a way to call windows of specific programs straight to you, kind of how [guake](http://guake-project.org/) works, but for any program.
-The intended way is to set shortcuts (in your DE settings) for every program you want, but if you've got better ideas let me know!
+Calls windows of specific programs straight to you, kind of how [guake](http://guake-project.org/) works, but for any program.
+It's intended to be used with gestures/hot-corners/shortcuts (set in your DE settings) for your most frequent programs.
+If you've got better ideas let me know!